 Guests can submerge themselves in the nearby culture, learning about ordinary Mongolian traditions and ways of life.

-Terelj National Stop is by and large a must-see for nature significant others and enterprise searchers who need to come across the quality and peace of the Mongolian wild.
+Terelj National Park is a must-see for nature enthusiasts and journey seekers who want to experience the beauty and peace of the Mongolian desert.

 Whether you’re looking for open-air thrills or social inundation, Terelj National Park has something for everybody.